headrotor/cm2/sw/README.md

 ## The CM2 HTTP Server

 `cm2_server.py` drives the display by running an http server at port 8000 and responding to query strings in the URL of a GET request.
+Several command line options are available:

+To
-To send a frame of data, send 128 characters of hexadecimal data in column-major order with the `frame` query parameter.
+send a frame of data, send 128 characters of hexadecimal data in column-major order with the `frame` query parameter.

 Each 8 hex characters represent 32 bits in one column of LEDs.
 For example the following curl command will send data to light the leftmost and rightmost columns and top and bottom rows, drawing a box around the perimeter of the display.

 ```console